Logon Mechanisms FAQ's

 If the password is only adjusted in the Oracle system and not in the SAPUSER table, the work processes and tools such as R3trans or saplicense fail with ORA-01017.

-To avoid unexpected problems (for example, as described in Note 569302), we recommend that you only change the password when R/3 is stopped.
+To avoid unexpected problems (for example, as described in Document 569302), we recommend that you only change the password when R/3 is stopped.

 A useful alternative to the SYSTEM user when using the BR*TOOLS is to use the OPS$ mechanism by specifying "-u/".
 This mechanism is also used by DB13 actions by default.